bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is TCP?
 How does it work?
 What is the 3-way handshake?</summary><br><b>

-TCP 3-way handshake or three-way handshake is a process which is used in a TCP/IP network to make a connection between server and client.
+TCP 3-way handshake or three-way handshake is a process that is used in a TCP/IP network to make a connection between server and client.

 A three-way handshake is primarily used to create a TCP socket connection.
 It works when:

-- A client node sends a SYN data packet over an IP network to a server on the same or an external network.
+- A client node sends an SYN data packet over an IP network to a server on the same or an external network.
 The objective of this packet is to ask/infer if the server is open for new connections.
 - The target server must have open ports that can accept and initiate new connections.
 When the server receives the SYN packet from the client node, it responds and returns a confirmation receipt – the ACK packet or SYN/ACK packet.
 - The client node receives the SYN/ACK from the server and responds with an ACK packet.
 </b></details>